 AlphaPart is the first free implementation of the method for partitioning breeding values and genetic trends.
 The method and the package are valuable for deciphering and quantifying the sources of genetic gain in breeding programmes.
 The package is easy to use, since it streamlines the partitioning analysis into a few lines of R code.
 AlphaPart presents a holistic tool to perform a partitioning analysis, from preparing the input data - such as manipulating the pedigree data - to handling of results and plotting.
 The partitioning step is fast, even for large pedigrees, since the main partitioning function is recursive and implemented in C++.

-AlphaPart is aimed at the researchers who are interested in quantifying the sources of genetic gain in their breeding programmes either to understand the dynamics of genetic gain, improve efficiency, asses the performance of different breeding actions, optimize investments etc. Such users should take into account the accuracy of the estimated breeding values and their Mendelian sampling terms, which are driven by the biology of the trait and breeding programme structure.
+AlphaPart is aimed at the researchers who are interested in quantifying the sources of genetic gain in their breeding programmes either to understand the dynamics of genetic gain, improve efficiency, asses the performance of different breeding actions, optimize investments etc. Users should take into account, that the accuracy of partitioning depends on the accuracy of the estimated breeding values and their Mendelian sampling terms, which are driven by the biology of the trait, breeding programme structure, and choice of the prediction model.

 Our future work on AlphaPart will include extending the partitioning method in three areas.
 The first extension will utilise genomic information to inform which genome regions drive genetic change and what are sources of specific haplotypes or alleles.
 The second extension will use the partitioning method to analyse changes in genetic variance in addition to the genetic mean.
 The third extension will simplify handling of uncertainty of path contributions when working with samples from posterior distributions [2, 8].

-Pig breeding example
+Stylized multi-tier breeding example

-The pig breeding example showed the investigative power of the partitioning method and the free AlphaPart implementation.
-Here we discuss the sources of genetic gain in the two tiers of a pig breeding programme.
+The multi-tier breeding example showed the investigative power of the partitioning method and the free AlphaPart implementation.
+Here we discuss the sources of genetic gain in the two tiers of a breeding programme.

-By partitioning the genetic trend in a simulated pig breeding programme, we disentangled the observation of some multiplier animals having higher breeding values for some traits compared to the nucleus animals.
+By partitioning the genetic trend in a simulated multi-tier breeding programme, we disentangled the observation of some multiplier animals having higher breeding values for some traits compared to the nucleus animals.
 While larger number of recombinations in the multiplier can potentially reveal more variation and occasional outlying animals, we expect lower breeding values in the multiplier due to time-lag between the nucleus and multiplier.
 The partitioning revealed that the gene flow from the nucleus into the multiplier was the main source of genetic gain in the multiplier, with the nucleus males contributing the most.
 This was expected due to nucleus-multiplier gene flow and higher intensity of selection in males.

 However, the results also showed that selection in the multiplier can contribute genetic gain in addition to the gene flow from the nucleus.
 The multiplier outperformed the nucleus for trait 1, because with the 10,500 recorded multiplier animals there was substantial amount of information for accurate multiplier selection that generated additional genetic gain.
 The partitioning of genetic trend for trait 1 showed that when we used only the nucleus males in the multiplier (MaleFlow100), the multiplier generated additional gain from two sources.
 First, compared to the nucleus, the contribution of the nucleus males increased because they contributed through the gene flow and through the selection of multiplier females.
 Second, the selection of multiplier females contributed as well.
 When we used both the nucleus males and the multiplier males in the multiplier (MaleFlow20), the multiplier generated further gain through a combination of the sources.
 First was the contribution of the selection of multiplier females and males.
 In contrast, the contribution of nucleus selection decreased due to the reduced gene flow.
 This decrease was due to a smaller number of progeny per nucleus male compared to the MaleFlow100 scenario.